SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 **Sentiment TextBlob** - This function obtains the sentiment of the tweet passed using the TextBlob library.

 **Display details** – The function is used to display details related to the user who tweeted the tweet.

 The details displayed are as follows:

-Tweet text , timestamp, user-id, screen name of the user, location, number of followers, number of tweets by the user, number of retweets on the tweeted tweet, sentiment predicted by NLTK and TextBlob and the user weights calculated by NLTK and TextBlob.
+Tweet text, timestamp, user-id, screen name of the user, location, number of followers, number of tweets by the user, number of retweets on the tweeted tweet, sentiment predicted by NLTK and TextBlob and the user weights calculated by NLTK and TextBlob.

-**Tweet scores** – This function assigns a user particular score depending upon the number of tweets put forth by the user.
+**Tweet scores** – This function assigns a user a particular score depending upon the number of tweets put forth by the user.

-**Follower scores** – This function assigns a user particular score depending upon the number of followers the user has.
+**Follower scores** – This function assigns a user a particular score depending upon the number of followers the user has.

 **Retweet scores** – This function assigns a score to the user depending upon the number of retweets the tweet tweeted by the user obtained.

 **Weight Assignment Blob** – This function calculates the user weights for Text Blob analysis.
 This function has 3 parts depending upon the polarity – Calculate the number of positive, negative and neutral tweets according to TextBlob Calculate the user weight = (Tweet score + Follower score + Retweet score)/3 Calculate the total weight = Calculate the total weight of all users for the analysis

 **Weight Assignment NLTK** – This function calculates the user weights for NLTK analysis.
 This function has 3 parts depending upon the scores – Calculate the number of positive, negative and neutral tweets according to NLTK Calculate the user weight = (Tweet score + Follower score + Retweet score)/3 Calculate the total weight = Calculate the total weight of all users for the analysis